Oral Cancer: Surgery

 Common side effects after surgery for oral cancer include:

 Pain.
 For the first few days after surgery, you are likely to have pain.
 Your pain can be controlled with medicine.
-Talk with your doctor or nurse about your options for pain relief.
-Some people are hesitant to take pain medicine, but doing so can actually help your healing.
+Talk with your doctor or nurse about your pain relief options.
+Some people are hesitant to take pain medicine.
+But doing so can actually help your healing.

 Tiredness.
 You may feel tired or weak for a while.
 The amount of time it takes to recover from surgery is different for each person.